bitnami/charts/bitnami/solr/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 6.0.0

+This major updates the Zookeeper subchart to it newest major, 10.0.0.
+For more information on this subchart's major, please refer to [zookeeper upgrade notes](https://github.com/bitnami/charts/tree/master/bitnami/zookeeper#to-1000).

 ### To 4.0.0